Turning the European Green Deal into Reality

 To secure the pace and the scale of the net-zero transition required by the European laws, Strategic Perspectives highlights three main challenges that need to be addressed:

-• Unlocking investment and ensuring European solidarity.
-Additional investment of €351 billion by 2030 (excluding inter alia household spending on vehicles or efficiency) are needed for implementation compared to a business-as-usual scenario.
+Additional investments of €351 billion by 2030 (excluding inter alia household spending on vehicles or efficiency) are needed for implementation compared to a business-as-usual scenario.
 This is equivalent to 10% of total investments made across EU countries in 2022.
 Given the constraints on fiscal space by some countries, a new European climate investment framework can enable sufficient access to funding across the EU.
 The debates on a European Sovereignty Fund and the review of the EU budget can take into consideration measures to ensure fair and sufficient support for all EU countries.

-• Making climate-friendly equipment affordable for low and middle-income households as the basis of a new social contract in Europe.
 The upfront investment to access climate-friendly solutions is high for the average citizen.
 EU and national policy-makers can ensure equal access to net-zero technologies by providing targeted support to those who need it most.

-• Building a European net-zero industrial base.
-Accelerating Europe’s transition can increase European imports in sectors related to net-zero technologies slightly by 2030.
+Accelerating Europe's transition can increase European imports in sectors related to net-zero technologies slightly by 2030.
 Europe, therefore, risks remaining a net-importer and dependent on China.
 Building European manufacturing of these technologies can reverse this trend, secure the achievement of climate goals, maximise the benefits in terms of employment and innovation, and position the EU at the forefront of the global race.

-The European Green Deal has proven to be a unifying solution to the multiple crises facing Europe, including economic recovery from the pandemic, climate change, high dependency on energy from Russia and competition on net-zero technologies from China and the US.
+The European Green Deal has proven to be a unifying solution to the multiple crises facing Europe, including economic recovery from the pandemic, climate change, high dependency on energy from Russia and competition on net-zero technologies from China and the United States.
 National governments now have a key responsibility to ensure implementation, which is the only guarantee to maximise the benefits.